jimbobbennett/smart-garden-ornaments/README.md

 ## Contributing to this project

 We'd **LOVE** you to contribute to this project!
 If you find mistakes in this guide please raise an issue or a PR.
-If you have additional ideas for ways to extend this project, or want to add instructions for more sensors please fork this repo and add them to the [Additional ideas](./additional-ideas/) section in a PR.
+If you have additional ideas for ways to extend this project, or want to add instructions for more sensors or different ornaments please fork this repo and add them to the [Additional ideas](./additional-ideas/) section in a PR.
 We'd also love it if you want to share your stories - how did you set this up, what ornaments did you use, what data did you gather.
 Please fork the repo raise a PR to add these to the [Stories](./stories/) section.
 All contributions must follow our code of conduct.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/?WT.mc_id=smart_garden_ornaments-github-jabenn).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/?WT.mc_id=smart_garden_ornaments-github-jabenn) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.